robmoore-i/Learnification/README.md

 - I can define my own learning items and browse them

-- I periodically get notifications based on my active learning items at a periodicity I define
+- I periodically get notifications based on my learning items, at a periodicity I define

-- I can donate to Rob if I want to
+- I can pay as little for the app as I want to

 ## Plan